 Your 401k, 403b, pension, traditional IRA, and Roth IRA fall under tax advantaged accounts.
 All but the Roth IRA offers tax-deductible contributions and allows you to grow your money tax-free until its withdrawn at retirement.
 At that point it’s taxed as income, where you might be in a lower tax bracket.

 Alternatively, the Roth IRA takes after tax contributions and allows your money to grow and be withdrawn tax-free.
 The hope being that you are in a higher tax bracket at retirement.

-Which tax advantaged account you choose will depend on your income and qualifications.
-A Roth IRA has income limits and at a certain point loses it’s luster to the tax-deductible accounts as your income tax rate climbs.
+The tax advantaged account you choose will depends on what accounts your work offers, on your income, and qualifications.
+For instance, a Roth IRA has income limits and at a certain point loses it’s luster to the tax-deductible accounts as your income tax rate climbs.

 Either way, you get the best tax efficient return on your investments taking full advantage of these accounts.
 Just keep in mind that penalties and age restrictions limit when you can take money out.